Steve McDonald (Coronation Street): Fiona Middleton

-Relationship with Karen Phillips
+Karen McDonald

-Steve began a relationship with Karen Phillips, played by Suranne Jones.
+Steve began a relationship with Karen McDonald, played by Suranne Jones.
 Rick Fulton of the Daily Record noted that Karen vows to be more "wily" with her romantic interests after seeing her friend Bobbi "wrapping boyfriend Vikram Desai (Chris Bisson) around her little finger".
 Her friend and colleague Janice Battersby (Vicky Entwistle) makes a series of bets with Karen regarding how new boyfriend Steve treats her: this culminates in Janice betting Karen that she can get Steve to propose to her.
 Of the storyline, Jones stated that: "Karen can't believe she's on the verge of getting married for a bet".
-She characterises Karen as "not the type of girl to back out of a tricky situation" and states that she and Steve find themselves "in a game of bluff" with each "waiting for the other to pull out."
+She characterises Karen as "not the type of girl to back out of a tricky situation" and states that she and Steve find themselves "in a game of bluff" with each "waiting for the other to pull out.
 Gregson felt the marriage was "quite fitting" and that his character "thinks it's a bit of a laugh".
 The wedding scenes were filmed on 6 May 2001 and screened on 30 May 2001.
-Billy Sloan of the Sunday Mail stated that the scenes were "guaranteed to provide a bit of light relief" after serious storylines such as Toyah Battersby's (Georgia Taylor) rape and Alma Halliwell's (Amanda Barrie) cervical cancer diagnosis.
+Billy Sloan of the Sunday Mail stated that the scenes were "guaranteed to provide a bit of light relief" after serious storylines such as Toyah Battersby's (Georgia Taylor) rape and Alma Baldwin's (Amanda Barrie) cervical cancer diagnosis.
 Jones felt that Steve was "definitely the man for Karen" as the two characters had "similar personalities".
 She stated that Karen had dumped her previous boyfriend, Vikram, because he "wasn't racy enough and doesn't have the edge Steve has".

 In September 2001, Jones stated that she "[feels] sorry for Steve sometimes" in regard to Karen's negative characteristics.
 She indicated that she'd "love to see Steve and Karen having the same impact on viewers as Dirty Den and Angie did".
 In November 2001, the two characters fall out because Karen insults Steve's mother Liz, though they later end up back together.
 Discussing the success of the pairing, Gregson compared Steve and Karen to "a mini Jack and Vera" with "the shouting and the arguments" and "the feistiness of the characters".
 He added that Steve and Karen "can't live with each other and can't live without each other".
 Gregson also remarked that the relationship was "going back to what Coronation Street set out to be" which he felt to be "hen-pecked husbands and very strong women".